Atry/ci-template-for-sbt-libraries/README.md

 ### Step 1:

-Create a secret [gist](https://gist.github.com/) or other private GIT repository and put the following file into it:
+Create a secret [gist](https://gist.github.com/) or another private GIT repository and put the following file into it:

 #### `id_rsa`